Raquele-Crotti/Flixter/README.md

   end
 end
 ```
-Create a simple view in order to ensure thigns are working:
+Create a simple view in order to ensure things are working:
 Create a new file app/views/instructor/courses/show.html.erb and make it look like this:
 ```
 <br />